Bedbugs on bed

 Bedbugs are insects that feed on blood, especially human blood, feeding every 5 days on average using a proboscis through which they pierce the skin of their host and inject an anaesthetic.
 They live as close to us as possible so that they're never far from their food, despite being able to survive for prolonged periods without eating.

-As disgusting as bedbugs are, it's important to know a bit about them if you want to be able to get rid of them.
+As unpleasant as bedbugs are, it's worth knowing a bit about them if you want to get rid of them.

-An adult bedbug is around 4-5 mm long, with an oval shape.
-They are broad and flat unless they have recently fed, and are a reddish-brown colour.
+An adult bedbug is around 4–5mm long, with an oval shape.
+They're broad and flat unless they've recently fed, and are a reddish-brown colour.
 They look like apple seeds with legs.

 Why Bedbugs Infest Homes

 Bedbugs aren't a sign of an unclean home.
-Bedbugs live happily in clean homes or even five-star hotels.
+They live happily in clean homes and even five-star hotels.

-Bedbugs can't survive outside.
-They don't live on humans, but they can hitch a ride on us.
-If you've been somewhere that has bedbugs, including a hotel, you may end up with a bedbug on your clothing that you bring home.
+Bedbugs can't survive outside, and they don't live on humans, but they can hitch a ride on us.
+If you've been somewhere with bedbugs, including a hotel, you may end up with one on your clothing that you bring home.

 Once almost extinct, bedbugs made a dramatic comeback at the start of the 21st century, partly because people travel more these days.